6 Best Practices for Using Images on Your BlogA Complete Guide to Blog Images (and Optimization for SEO) in 2024

 Adobe Illustrator Homepage Screenshot (for Creating Blog Graphics)

 Adobe Illustrator is a popular vector graphics and design program.
-If you want to create your own graphics and images for use on your blog, it’s a great option.
+It’s a great option for creating graphics and images for your blog.

-You can use Illustrator to create logos, buttons, ads, promotional graphics, and more.
-You can also use it for photo editing — e.g. if you want to crop and resize a photo.
+Illustrator can be Used to create logos, buttons, ads, promotional graphics, and more.
+It can also be used for photo editing, such as cropping and resizing a photo.

-Illustrator isn’t cheap, however, costing from $19.99/month if you pay upfront for a year.
-This means that if you don’t already use Illustrator, you’re probably better off using some of the other options on this list.
+Illustrator isn’t cheap, but it costs $22.90/month if you pay upfront for a year.
+If you don’t already use Illustrator, you’re probably better off using other options.

 Screenshots

 If you’re writing tutorials or reviewing software, screenshots are a must-have.
-It’s normally fine to use screenshots in the context of a tutorial or review — just make sure you’re not taking screenshots of proprietary information.
+It’s usually fine to use screenshots in the context of a tutorial or review — make sure you’re not taking screenshots of proprietary information.

-For instance, if you’ve purchased an online business course, you shouldn’t share screenshots of the actual course materials themselves.
-If you’re unsure, just check with the website or product owner.
+For instance, if you’ve purchased an online business course, you shouldn’t share screenshots of the course materials.
+If you’re unsure, check with the website or product owner.

 Choosing the Right Blog Image for Your Post

-Whatever source you’re using, it can be tough to figure out which blog image will fit into the content at-hand.
+Whatever source you’re using, it can be challenging to determine which blog image fits best with the content.

 How to Pick the Right Images to Use on Your Blog (Stock Image Example)